A Wasteful, Bloated

 Subtotal (budget authority) 399.1 billion

-budgets of all potential U.S. military adversaries (Russia, China,
+the combined military budgets of all potential U.S. military adversaries

-exceed the combined expenditure of the next 25 military powers.
+and it would exceed the combined expenditure of the next 25 military

-The next five military powers would spend the following (in billions):
+powers.
+The next five military powers would spend the following

 This Is No Way to Peace and Human Security